Incubaid/www-incubaid/www.incubaid.com/content/members/HumanEnergyToken.md

 ##### Founded in 2016

-Human Energy Token is a concept initiative launched by Green IT Globe and Incubaid in order to define a green, non-speculative blockchain currency different than Bitcoin.
+Human Energy Token is a concept initiative launched by Incubaid in order to define a green, non-speculative blockchain currency different than Bitcoin.
 Bitcoin is a power-hungry currency - mining of 1 bitcoin consumes more than 300 pounds of fossil fuel.

 ##### Why Human Energy Token?